May 13, 2025

 • English

-If you do not already have a BSN degree, there are bridge programs to help you obtain a BSN in a shorter amount of time.
+If you do not already have a BSN degree, there are bridge programs that can help you obtain one in a shorter amount of time.

 Step 2: Take the MCAT

-Most medical schools require the Medical College Admission Test (MCAT) as part of your application.
-The MCAT is a computer-based, multiple choice, standardized exam that is seven and a half hours in length.
-You should give yourself plenty of time to take the test and retake it if necessary before applying to medical school.
+Most medical schools require the MCAT as part of your application.
+The MCAT is a computer-based, multiple-choice, standardized exam that is seven and a half hours in length.
+Give yourself plenty of time to take the test and retake it if necessary before applying to medical school.

 Completing all the necessary medical school prerequisite courses will help you to get into medical school while also helping you prepare for the MCAT.
 If you’re having difficulty studying for the MCAT, consider contacting an experienced MCAT tutor for end-to-end admissions support.